 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more per square than asphalt shingles.
-For these jobs, we route a reinforced 30-yard bin with a heavier floor plate; the low-wall profile allows for easier loading while keeping the fill volume well below the visual rim to maintain legal axle weight.
-We haul these via lowboy to ensure safety.
-We also handle mixed general construction debris service loads for you.
+Concrete tile, natural slate, and standing-seam metal punish a standard bin: they weigh two to four times more per square than asphalt.
+For these tear-offs, we route a reinforced 30-yard container featuring a heavier floor plate and ribbed sides; this low-wall unit sits on a lowboy for transport.
+We cap fill volume well below the visual rim to maintain legal axle weight.
+We also provide a general construction debris service for your mixed loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight on crew schedules; the roll-off shouldn’t hold things up.
-Dispatch coordinates a same-day haul-out around the crew’s demobilization window so the driveway frees up for inspection or gutter reinstall before the homeowner walks the site.
-San Antonio crews handle the swap-out exactly when needed!
+Tear-offs run tight schedules; the roll-off shouldn’t wait.
+Dispatch coordinates same-day haul-out around the crew’s demobilization window, pulling the container so the driveway clears for inspection or gutter reinstall before the homeowner steps back on site.
+Our Bexar crews route swap-outs to free up your property by closing time!